Levern Tart: Oakland Oaks

-Tart was an original member of the Oakland Oaks and participated in the very first ABA game on October 13, 1967 when the Oaks defeated the Anaheim Amigos 132–129.
-On January 9, 1968 Tart played in the inaugural ABA All Star Game.
+Tart was an original member of the Oakland Oaks and participated in the very first ABA game on October 13, 1967, when the Oaks defeated the Anaheim Amigos 132–129.
+On January 9, 1968, Tart played in the inaugural ABA All Star Game.
 For the season Tart averaged 23.5 points per game which was third-best in the league for the season.
 It was in Oakland that he acquired his nickname "Jelly".

 New Jersey Americans

-Nine days after playing in the ABA All-Star game, on January 18, 1968 Tart was traded to the New Jersey Americans for Barry Leibowitz.
+Nine days after playing in the ABA All-Star game, on January 18, 1968, Tart, who was leading the league in scoring at the time, was traded to the New Jersey Americans for guard Barry Leibowitz.
 He remained with the Americans through their move to New York when they became the New York Nets.

 New York Nets

-Tart played into the 1968–1969 season with the Nets until January 31, 1969 when Tart, Bob Verga and Hank Whitney were traded to the Houston Mavericks for Leary Lentz and Willie Somerset.
+Tart played into the 1968–1969 season with the Nets until January 31, 1969, when Tart, Bob Verga and Hank Whitney were traded to the Houston Mavericks for Leary Lentz and Willie Somerset.